billygr/dvwa-on-aws/README.md

 # Setup

 1. Edit variables.tf and enter your own access and secret key
-2. If you don't have a default VPN in region eu-west-1, create a default vpc in the region eu-west-1 using the shell https://eu-west-1.console.aws.amazon.com/cloudshell/home?region=eu-west-1#
+2. If you don't have a default VPC in region eu-west-1, create a default vpc in the region eu-west-1 using the shell https://eu-west-1.console.aws.amazon.com/cloudshell/home?region=eu-west-1#

 `aws ec2 create-default-vpc`